The decision to get a divorce is a very difficult one no matter where you live or what the circumstances.

 With a little education, you can make the decision that’s right for you in your situation.

-Before we cover some of the differences between using a divorce mediator vs attorney, here’s a high-level overview of how each of these divorce options work:
+Before we cover some of the key differences in between using a divorce mediator vs attorney, here’s a high-level overview of how each of these divorce options work:

 There are many steps involved in a litigated divorce with lawyers and the steps vary from state-to-state, county-to county and couple-to-couple.

-But at a very high level, in a standard lawyer divorce, each divorcing spouse hires their own lawyer to help them complete the steps required for divorce, and to advocate on their behalf.
+But at a very high level, in a standard lawyer divorce, each divorcing spouse hires their own lawyer to help them complete the steps required for divorce, and to advocate for their legal rights on their behalf.

 The two lawyers will enter into negotiations on behalf of their clients regarding the issues.